Skip to main content

 3. Real-time monitoring.
 The settlement engine continuously monitors held transactions and adjusts reserves.

-This eliminates the risk of insufficient funds at settlement time — a common problem with traditional prepaid card programs.
+This eliminates the risk of insufficient funds at settlement time.

 Settlement Economics